Neelesh-Jaiswal/CNN-classifier-FSDS/README.md

 # general-template
-general template for any project
+general template for any project.